flutter/plugins/packages/local_auth/local_auth/README.md

 #### Android theme

-On Android you need to update the `LaunchTheme` parent style with the `Theme.AppCompat.Light` theme to be compatible with **Android version 8 and below**; otherwise the app crashes for those versions.
+On Android, ensure that the `LaunchTheme` of your app has a parent style with the `Theme.AppCompat.Light` theme; otherwise the app may crash.
 To do that go to `android > app > src > main > res > values > styles.xml` and look for the style with name `LaunchTheme` (Notice that `LaunchTheme` must be referenced in the `AndroidManifest.xml` file).
 Then, change the parent style with the new value and you should have set up something like this:

 ```xml
 ...